For your convenience, use the links below to navigate our General Policies.

 SDI does not require vaccinations for students prior to enrollment.
 Certain programs and field study options may have requirements prior to participation.

-SDI is committing to promoting a drug-free learning experience, maintaining a safe and healthy environment for all students and employees.
+SDI is committed to promoting a drug-free learning experience, maintaining a safe and healthy environment for all students and employees.
 The use of performance-impairing substances can have an adverse effect on judgment and increase the risk of injuries.
 In keeping with the Drug-Free Schools and Communities Act Amendments of 1989 (Public Law 101-226), all students and employees are advised that individuals who violate federal, state, or local laws and/or the Institute’s policies, are subject to disciplinary action and criminal prosecution.

 The possession, use, or distribution of a controlled substance or dangerous drugs, or any drug unlawful to possess is a violation of the law and the Institute’s policy.
 Penalties may include required participation in and completion of appropriate rehabilitation programs in addition to federal, state and local sanctions.